On Campus Support

-Some colleges may have a student support center to help students with any issues.
-For example, if you are having trouble finding or paying for childcare, make an appointment with a counselor.
+Some colleges may have a student support center to help students deal with challenges.
+For example, if you are having trouble finding or paying for childcare, make an appointment with a counselor at the student support center.
 The counselor may be able to refer you to a childcare center or provide you with vouchers to pay for childcare.

 If English is your second language:

 Learning centers at colleges may have special centers or tutors for ESL students.
-Ask at the college to find out more.
-There are many online resources for self-study and tutoring.
-Here are two:
+Ask at the college to find out more, and check out the I am an ESL Student page for more tips.